 How dental implants work

 Modern dental technology has come a long way in oral health.
 You no longer have limited options when you lose a tooth!
+Dental implants are considered by many to be the best way for tooth replacement.
 Dental implants don’t require reducing other teeth, as a tooth-supported bridge does.
 Because nearby teeth are not altered to support the implant, more of your own teeth are left intact, improving long-term oral health.
 Plus, individual implants also allow easier access between teeth, improving oral hygiene.

 Following osseointegration, the implant is exposed and the gum (gingiva) is shaped with the aid of a gingiva former.
 After 10-14 days, an impression can be taken, which acts as a basis for the dental technician to make your prosthesis.